I want to share with you three souvenirs I returned with from my travels. These souvenirs are nonmaterial but very valuable.

-As you may know, I don’t take regular travel photographs.
-I put a spin on travel photography by taking multiple photographs of different and sometimes the same locations on one roll of film.
-I don’t get to see the results of the combination until I return to my lab and develop the film.
+As you may know, I don’t take normal travel photographs because I shoot multiple photographs of different locations on one roll of film.
+Since I use analogue equipment, I don’t get to see the results of the combination until I return to my lab and develop the film.

 During this trip, I shot up to 49 rolls of film!
 Only 29 rolls were actually shot 3 times.
-The other 20 are for a project where I shoot the film in three different countries.
+The other 20 are for the Three Cities project where I shoot the film in three different countries.